First Listen: New Seth Walker song, "Remember Me," Has Surprising Subtext

 The Minstrel is a wandering musician, often penniless and unknown.
 But their music has the power to transport listeners to other times and places.
 It can make the heart ache with longing or fill it with joy.
 It can stir up old memories or create new ones.

 Of course, the word has a shameful past.
-As such, t has been mostly thrown in the garbage bin, forever to reckon with its history.
+As such, it has been mostly thrown in the garbage bin, forever to reckon with its history.

 To illustrate my point, listen to Walker’s latest single, “Remember Me,” out tomorrow.
 Instead of imagining him singing in the streets, guitar in hand, bellowing at the sky, in my mind, it’s the perfect score for the aftermath of a murder montage in a southern gothic romantic mystery.
 The lyrics almost sound threatening, like they were written by the ex who loves you dearly, but plans to kill you anyway.
 Not the story of a public or heroic figure, but that of the forgotten small town with its own complex set of societal rules for the people whose roots there are a dozen generations deep.